MurdoMaclachlan/ToR-Repost-Collection/generic/bbq_tools/bbq_tools.md

  **Panel 2**

 [*A small laptop is visible in the frame.
 The second man's hand reaches towards the touch pad.
-On the laptop's screen is {__REPLACEME__}, a framework notorious for using an excessive amount of resources*]
+On the laptop's screen is {{REPLACE ME}}, a framework notorious for using an excessive amount of resources*]

 ---

 **Panel 3**

 [*The two men crouch down next to the laptop.
-They have fashioned Y shaped sticks to hold their skewer over the laptop, which is still {__REPLACEME__}.
+They have fashioned Y shaped sticks to hold their skewer over the laptop, which is still {{REPLACE ME}}.
 Smoke rises from the skewer and the men look proud*]

 ---